Belarus: Baltic states issue travel ban on Alexander Lukashenko | DW | 31.08.2020

 But Russia must respect the sovereignty of Belarus and the right of its people to elect their own leaders, the United States has warned.

-White House Press Secretary Kayleigh McEnany said: "The massive number of Belarusians protesting peacefully makes clear that the government can no longer ignore the people's call for democracy, and Russia must also respect Belarus' sovereignty and the right of its people to elect their own leaders freely and fairly."
+"The massive number of Belarusians protesting peacefully makes clear that the government can no longer ignore the people's call for democracy, and Russia must also respect Belarus' sovereignty and the right of its people to elect their own leaders freely and fairly," said White House Press Secretary Kayleigh McEnany.

-Deputy Secretary of State Stephen Biegun last week said a Kremlin military intervention in Belarus would be "most unwelcome," but added the US had no plans to intervene themselves.
-He also urged Minsk to accept mediation from the Organization for Security and Co-operation in Europe.
+Deputy Secretary of State Stephen Biegun last week said a Kremlin military intervention in Belarus would be "most unwelcome," but added the US had no plans to intervene.
+He also urged Minsk to accept mediation from the Organization for Security and Cooperation in Europe.

 jsi/aw (AFP, Reuters, dpa)